TIGRLab/documentation/docs/methods/QSIprep_based_DWI_processing.md

 ### DTIFIT and TBSS

-For info on how to run DTIFIT and TBSS on the outputs of QSIprep, visit [this repo](TODO: link to erins repo) and take a look at the readme!
+For info on how to run DTIFIT and TBSS on the outputs of QSIprep, visit [our enigmaDTI repo](https://github.com/TIGRLab/enigmaDTI) and take a look at the README!

 ### amico_noddi